1 9 6 6 – 1 9 7 1 (USA)

 Daytime television’s most unconventional serial, Dark Shadows premiered on 27 June 1966 on the ABC network, airing an impressive total of 1225 episodes until its final broadcast on 2 April 1971.

 The original script told the story of a secretive, reclusive woman whose husband had been missing for many years.
 The recluse was the rich, matriarchal Elizabeth Collins Stoddard and her luxurious home was the haunted, cursed manor house called Collinwood.

-Initially, the series was envisioned as a straight gothic romance in the style of Daphne Du Maurier's classic novel Rebecca , and for its opening months the series centred around orphan Victoria Winters and her arrival at the small fishing port of Collinstown (situated somewhere on the coast of Maine) to take up the post of governess to Elizabeth's young nephew David.
+Initially, the series was envisioned as a straight gothic romance in the style of Daphne Du Maurier’s classic novel Rebecca , and for its opening months the series centred around orphan Victoria Winters and her arrival at the small fishing village of Collinsport (situated somewhere on the coast of Maine) to take up the post of governess to Elizabeth’s young nephew David.

 Early reaction to the new show was lukewarm.
 The introduction into the storyline in quick succession of first one ghost, then another, followed almost immediately by a mythical Phoenix creature, proved to be the unique angle which set the series apart from anything else being produced in the unimaginative field of daytime drama.

 Realising that tapping into the previously unexplored area of the supernatural was the road for the series to take, a character was introduced who arguably embodied the most potent appeal of the horror genre – a vampire.

 With the arrival of the tortured, romantic antihero character of vampire Barnabas Collins on 14 April 1967, the series became a sensation and swiftly gained a loyal, hardcore audience.